Pediatric Dentistry

 - Fill the canal with medication

 Root canal treatment requires multiple visits.
-Additionally, if symptoms do not improve after treatment or if root resorption progresses, extraction may be necessary.
-“Extraction of baby teeth” is necessary when there is concern about adverse effects on permanent teeth.
+However, if symptoms do not improve or if root resorption is advanced, an extraction may be necessary.
+Cases requiring “primary tooth extraction” are those where negative impacts on permanent teeth are a concern.

 - The cavity is large, and the tooth cannot be preserved with root canal treatment